usnistgov/FIPS201/_Appendix/accreditation.md

 submissions are validated and a validation certificate for each vendor module is issued by the Cryptographic Module Validation Program (CMVP), a joint program run by NIST and the Communications Security Establishment (CSE) of the Government of Canada.
-The details of the CMVP and NVLAP programs and the list of testing laboratories can be found at the CMVP website site at
+The details of the CMVP and NVLAP programs and the list of testing laboratories can be found at the CMVP website at
 <https://csrc.nist.gov/projects/cryptographic-module-validation-program>.

 ## A.5 FIPS 201 Evaluation Program {#s-a-5}